 - Links in Content vs. Permanent Navigation – It appears that Google and the other engines are doing more to recognize location on the page as an element of link consideration.
 Thus, using links to pages in the Wikipedia-style (in the body content of a piece) rather than in the permanent navigation may potentially provide some SEO benefit.

 - Link Location in Sidebars & Footers – Google may put more weight on a link in the body of the content(editorial link) than the ones in the sidebars or in the footer.

 Website Factors & Page Architecture

-- Website Structure and Accessibility- If you had website that was built using flash, because you liked the cool effects, what you may not have realized is that some pages deep within your site aren’t being crawled because the only links to them are from a menu wrapped in code that the bots couldn’t read.
+- Website Structure and Accessibility- If you had a website that was built using flash, because you liked the cool effects, what you may not have realized is that some pages deep within your site aren’t being crawled because the only links to them are from a menu wrapped in code that the bots couldn’t read.

 - Keyword Location – We suggest that important keywords should, preferably, be featured in the first few words (50-100, but hopefully even sooner) of a page’s text content.
 The search engines do appear to have some preference for pages that use keywords sooner, rather than later, in the text.

 - Content Structure – Some professionals swear by the use of particular content formats (introduction, body, examples, conclusion OR the journalistic style of narrative, data, conclusion, parable) for SEO, but we haven’t seen any conclusive data suggesting one is more valuable for higher rankings and thus feel that whatever works best for the content and the visitors is likely ideal.

 This on–page optimization infographic covers 12 aspects that matter when it comes to creating SEO-friendly content pages.